 Each ticket in this game had an equal chance of winning and the full house prize was guaranteed to be won, so your chance of winning it was basically the number of tickets you held, divided by the total number of tickets in play for the game.
-For example, if you have 12 tickets and the total number of tickets in play were to be 600,000, your chance of winning would be 12/600,000 – or 1 in 50,000.
+For example, suppose you had 12 tickets and the total number of tickets in play was 600,000, your chance of winning would be 12/600,000 – or 1 in 50,000.
 Of course this is still 5 times less likely than guessing the PIN number on the first attempt!

-The situation is actually a bit more complicated than that.
-Firstly there are three prizes and they are not completely independent of each other (a ticket that has already won one of the prizes is usually in a better position for winning the next prize than most other tickets) and secondly multiple players could win (quite likely given the number of tickets in play) in which case the prize would be split between them.
+The situation was actually a bit more complicated than that.
+Firstly there were three prizes and they were not completely independent of each other (a ticket that has already won one of the prizes in a 90 ball bingo game has usually marked off more numbers and is therefore in a better position for winning the next prize than most other tickets) and secondly multiple players could win (quite likely given the number of tickets in play) in which case the prize would be split between them.

-What was undeniably the case is that if you spent £2 on just ONE ticket to this game, even if there were to be more than a million tickets in play the chances of winning the £500,000 – at 1 in a million or worse – would still be VERY much better than your chances of winning the £500,000 in any of the sliding jackpot games and much more on a par with the lottery.
-The only caveat is that because the prizes in this game were fixed, the RTP of the game would get worse as more tickets are sold (the chance each ticket has of winning goes down but the prize stays the same).
+What was undeniably the case is that if you spent £2 on just ONE ticket to this game, even if there had ended up being more than a million tickets in play the chances of winning the £500,000 – at 1 in a million or worse – would still be VERY much better than your chances of winning the £500,000 in any of the sliding jackpot games and much more on a par with the lottery.
+The only caveat is that because the prizes in this game were fixed, the RTP of the game would get worse the more tickets were sold (the chance each ticket has of winning goes down but the prize stays the same).
 What this meant was that if you decided to take a punt on this game, technically the best value for money was to buy one ticket only as the more tickets you (or other players) bought, the lower the chance of winning got for each ticket, and the smaller each ticket’s share of the £100,000 community jackpot got.

-So what happened when the game ran on 30th December 2016?
+So what happened when the game actually ran on 30th December 2016?

 - The servers proved more than equal to the task and there were no difficulties getting into the bingo room

-- Currently we have no information about the number of 1L and 1TG/2TG winners
+- We still have no information about the number of 1L and 1TG/2TG winners

 - We believe that the 2L and FH prizes were each shared by two players; 2L was won in 33 calls and FH in 52 calls